BaronSamediOfficial/Linux/LinuxCheatsheet.md

 ```
 git clone --depth 1 https://github.com/sqlmapproject/sqlmap.git sqlmap-dev		# clone sqlmap latest dev

+python3 sqlmap.py -r <REQUEST_FILE> --level=2 --time-sec=8 --dbms "postgresql" -p category –"proxy=http://localhost:8081" --batch

+-r 				# a file of a fresh http request
+--level				# the level of intensity 1-5.
+Default is 1
+--time-sec			# time to wait for the response
+-- dbms				# the type of dbms you are targeting (if you know)
+-p 				# target parameter

 python3 sqlmap.py -u "<TARGET_URL>" --cookie="<COOKIE/SESSION_ID_1>; <COOKIE/SESSION_ID_N" --tables --batch

 --batch 			# !!! this will choose the default options when running a scan .
 Best not to use as it may start trying to crack password